In this Article

 - Application for a passport

 - Immigration requirements (like getting a green card)

 There are several must-have documents needed for you to apply for a birth certificate for your child.
 They include:

-- Proof of birth letter issued by the hospital where your delivery took place
+- Proof of birth letter issued by the hospital where the birth took place

 - Identity proof of both parents (for verification purposes)